paunin/PostDock/README.md

 ### Postgres

+To provide your own config file (apart from options given in `$CONFIGS`) you can put it in `/postgresql.conf.base`.
+The postdock postgres image will use that file as the base when configuring postgresql.conf.

 For the rest - you better **follow** the advise and look into the [src/Postgres-latest.Dockerfile](./src/Postgres-latest.Dockerfile) file - it full of comments :)

 ### Pgpool